“Why can’t I lose weight, Steve?”

-- Even when you lose the weight, your body wants to keep the fat it has.
+- Even when you lose weight, your body wants to keep the fat it has.

-- If you lose weight, you have to keep working on it or you’ll put the weight back on.
+- If you lose weight, you’ll have to stay diligent or you’ll put the weight back on.

 This is all terrible, horrible, no good, very bad news.

 And the toughest truth of all: Due to those factors above, it might not be your fault that you’re overweight…but it IS your responsibility to navigate!

 However, there is HOPE!

 And here at Nerd Fitness – and in the Star Wars universe – rebellions are built on hope.

 We have thousands of success stories from people who thought they couldn’t lose weight…until they did.